RugendoW/Simple-Contact-Form/README.md

      <h2>File Structure</h2>
  <h4>The repository contains the following files:</h4>
-  index.html:The HTML file that contains the form structure and implementation.
+ <li>Index.html:The HTML file that contains the form structure and implementation.</li>
-  README.md: This file, which provides information about the project.
+ <li> README.md: This file, which provides information about the project.</li>

 <h2>Implementation Approach</h2>